-We are currently expanding the geographic reach of our supply chain for own brand products beyond China where many our production has tended to be focussed.
+We are expanding the geographic reach of our supply chain beyond China where most of our production has tended to be focused.
 In sourcing from new markets with poorer records of protection of rights for workers and greater risks of slavery, there is an increased risk of possible modern slavery practices taking place in our supply chain.
 Figure 1 shows the increased prevalence of risk factors for modern slavery in some of our new sourcing countries highlighting the requirement for a greater degree of diligence when developing suppliers and new product.
-Consequently, we have opened a new sourcing office in Delhi to monitor the supply chain more closely in SE Asia.
-Nisbets began to invest in developing suppliers in Myanmar as the country was opening up to trade.
-Due to the civil war and associated risks to workers, the project was cancelled.
+Our new sourcing office in India is taking a key role in monitoring the suppliers in the high-risk quadrant of our Supply Chain Risk Map, improving our visibility in this area.

-Figure 1 Supply Chain Risk Map^{2,3}
+Figure 1 Supply Chain Risk Map23